TallKite/linnstrument-firmware/README.md

 WARNING: installing this fork deletes your Linnstrument's settings and calibration (for now, fix coming soon).

-1) Download the latest installer (2.3.3 as of Feb '24) from https://www.rogerlinndesign.com/support/support-linnstrument-update-software.
+1) Go to https://www.rogerlinndesign.com/support/support-linnstrument-update-software and follow the "How to Check Your Software Version" instructions.
+If it's not 2.3.3, follow the "How to Update Your LinnStrument Software‍" instructions to update to 2.3.3.
-2) Download the latest version of linnstrument-firmware-microLinn.bin from this github.
-3) If on a mac, put both the updater and the .bin file on your **desktop**.
-If on a PC, _______________.
+2) Download the latest version of linnstrument-firmware.ino.bin from this github.
+Important: if on a mac, put the .bin file on your **desktop**.
-4) Run the updater.
-Don't run anything else while it's running.
-If it asks for permission to read files from the desktop, say yes.
+3) Follow the "How to Update Your LinnStrument Software‍" instructions, with one difference: immediately after you download (and possibly unzip) the updater, put it in the same folder as the .bin file from step 2.
+Mac users: when you run the updater, if it asks for permission to read files from the desktop, say yes.
-5) Confirm the update by short-pressing the OS version (Global Settings, column 16).
+4) Check your OS version to confirm the update.
 It should be 234.08A.
 If not, try using the 2.3.0 updater instead.

+-------- UPGRADING/UNINSTALLING --------

-IMPORTANT: Once microLinn is installed, when you later update the OS to an even newer version, you'll be asked if you want to uninstall microLinn.
+IMPORTANT: Later on when you update the OS to a different version, you'll be asked if you want to uninstall microLinn.
 Say no if you're updating to a new version of microLinn.
 This avoids deleting your microtonal data needlessly.
-Say yes otherwise (e.g. if you're installing an official version of the firmware, or someone else's OS version).
-This does delete your microtonal data, necessary in order to avoid deleting all your user settings and calibration data.
+Say yes otherwise (e.g. if you're going back to an official (non-microtonal) version of the firmware).
+This does delete your microtonal data, which is necessary in order to avoid deleting all your other user settings plus your calibration data.

 -------- NON-MICROTONAL FEATURES --------